GerritCodeReview/plugins_git-repo-metrics/src/resources/Documentation/config.md

 ======================

 The @PLUGIN@ allows a systematic collection of repository metrics.
-Metrics are updated upon a `ref-update` receive.
+Metrics are updated either upon a `ref-update` receive or on a time based refresh interval.
+`ref-update` events are received only on primary nodes, so on replicas `gracePeriod` will need to be set.

 Currently, the metrics exposed are the following: